mateusartico/russian-roulette/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Python installed.
 3. Run the main Python script.
+4. Select "Play" to start.
+5. If you take a bullet, your computer shuts down.
 ## Why Russian Roulette Shutdown?
 While the game of Russian roulette is inherently dangerous and not recommended in real life, this project offers a safe and entertaining way to experience the tension of the game without any real risk.
 Plus, the added element of shutting down the computer adds a unique twist to the gameplay.